kirloskar electric company ltd share price Management discussions

 The segment wise turnover of your Company is as follows:

+Advanced economies are expected to see an especially pronounced growth slowdown, from 2.7% in 2022 to 1.3% in 2023.
+The outlook is uncertain again amid financial sector turmoil, high inflation, ongoing effects of Russias invasion of Ukraine, and three years of COVID.
 The RBI has stressed that future growth would be conditioned if the supply-side bottlenecks are addressed, and monetary policy is calibrated accordingly to bring down inflation and boost capital spending.
-Due to the Russia-Ukraine crisis, the world economy is in the doldrums and it was already battered due to the multiple waves of the pandemic which disrupted logistics and supply chain.
 The crisis also elevated inflation across the globe as the price of metals, crude oil, and fertilisers skyrocketed.

 Risks mitigation measures